node-girls/node-workshop/step2.md

 ### ...and what is a server in plain English?

 * A server is a computer program.
-It's job is to send and receive data.
+Its job is to send and receive data.

 * Let's take a website for example.
 A website is just a collection of HTML and CSS files, images, maybe some javascript files.